iamshnoo/weathub/README.md

 # Global Voices, Local Biases: Socio-Cultural Prejudices across Languages

-This repository contains anonymized code for our submission to EMNLP 2023.
+This repository contains code for our submission to EMNLP 2023.

 ## Requirements - External libraries